reuters-graphics/style/packages/guide/content/graphics-rig/embeddable-page/page.md

 ## Developing the embed page

-The development server (`yarn start`) will also create a page to preview the embed page within an iframe at a set width.
+The development server (`runner start`) will also create a page to preview the embed page within an iframe at a set width.
 Use this preview to test how your page will look in someone else's CMS.

 Access it at `https://localhost:{port}/framer.html` or using the link in the dev tool in the lower left corner of the preview page.